How to apply for the Indigenous Apprenticeships Program

 To apply online, you’ll need to do all of the following:

-• supply the names of 2 referees, we will ask them to complete a report.
+- supply the names of 2 referees, who we’ll ask to complete a report.

 There’s no written selection criteria and no need to study.
 This step isn’t about knowledge.

-Once you complete your application, you’ll move to stage 2.
+Once you submit your application, you’ll move to stage 2.

 If you can’t submit an online application, please contact us to discuss how to apply.

-The interview includes questions about you and how you work.
-You’ll get a text message with a question and you’ll text back the answer.
-There’s no time limit, but it usually takes around 20 to 30 minutes to complete.
+The online assessment includes questions about you and how you work.
+There’s no time limit, but it usually takes around 40 to 45 minutes to complete.

-We’ll send you instructions on what you need to do when we email you the link for your interview.
+We’ll send you instructions on what you need to do when we email you the link for your online assessment.

 If you are unable to complete this task online, please contact us to arrange another option.